Cayman Islands, a great chapter of my life. How I miss this little piece of sand…

 From working solid hours to diving everyday, to swimming to the reef in my front yard, to cruising around the island in my roofless car, to the late night life chats on my balcony looking at the stars, to the simpleness of life under a tropical sun… Cayman Islands you were a paradise in all!

 Why did I leave?
 Well, there was the end of the lease.
-I only planned on staying for 6 months… 14 months ago.
+I only planned on staying for 6 months… almost 2 years ago.
 And my roommate, the best roomy ever, was about to leave.
 Signing a new year lease, finding a new roommate, that was way too scary for me.
 It was like doing it all over again.
 Plus, I had friends, dogs and a job waiting for me back home.
 It was time for me to go… Was it?

 I miss the island everyday though.
 I left when I finally made the place feel like home.
 I had new opportunities opening up to me.
 I had good friends.
 I was constantly doing something new.
 Being on the water everyday reminded me how important this element is to me.
 I got offered to be an underwater photographer apprentice.
 I also got offered to operate a watersport business…